• Home

 1. Establish Clear Pet Policies

 Clear and comprehensive pet policies are essential for managing a pet-friendly rental property.
 These policies should outline the types and sizes of pets allowed, the number of pets permitted, and any breed restrictions.
-Landlords should also specify behavioral expectations, such as no excessive barking or destructive behavior, to ensure a peaceful living environment for all tenants.
+You should also specify behavioral expectations, such as no excessive barking or destructive behavior, to ensure a peaceful living environment for all tenants.

 2. Require Pet Deposits and Fees